 According to the safety performance of the LED luminaires

-The led luminaires are divided into four categories, namely:
+The LED Luminaires are divided into four categories, namely:

 Class 0 LED Luminaire

 Rely on basic insulation for protection against electric shock-only rely on PVC for electrical wires for insulation.
-In the event of a basic insulation failure (corruption of the wire: such as broken wires, aging), an electric shock or fire hazard may result.
+In the event of a basic insulation failure (a corruption of the wire: such as broken wires, aging), an electric shock or fire hazard may result.
 Protection against electric shock has to rely on the environment.

 Class ⅠLED Luminaire

-The protection against electric shock not only depends on the basic insulation, but also includes additional safety measures, that is, connecting accessible conductive parts to protective grounding conductors in fixed lines, so that accessible conductive parts will not be charged in the event of basic insulation failure.
+The protection against electric shock not only depends on the basic insulation but also includes additional safety measures, that is, connecting accessible conductive parts to protective grounding conductors in fixed lines, so that accessible conductive parts will not be charged in the event of basic insulation failure.
 (Class 0 lamp + Ground wire)

 Class Ⅱ Luminaire